Up-down ordered Chinese restaurant processes with two-sided immigration, emigration and diffusion limits: Introduction

-This motivates us to construct \emph{stable Aldous diffusions}, with stationary distributions given by \emph{stable L\'evy trees} with parameter $\rho\in (1,2)$ \cite{DuLG05,DuquLeGall02}, which are the infinite variance analogues of the Brownian CRT.
-The related Markov chains on discrete trees have been studied in \cite{Soerensen}.
-A major obstacle for the study in the continuum is that the approaches in \cite{LohrMytnWint18,Paper4} cannot be obviously extended from binary to multifurcating trees with unbounded degrees.
-The current work provides tools towards overcoming this difficulty; with these techniques one could further consider more general classes of \emph{continuum fragmentation trees}, including the \emph{alpha-gamma models} \cite{CFW} or a two-parameter Poisson--Dirichlet family \cite{HPW}.
+In future work, we aim to construct \emph{stable Aldous diffusions}, with stationary distributions given by \emph{stable L\'evy trees} with parameter $\rho\in (1,2)$ \cite{DuLG05,DuquLeGall02}, which are the infinite variance analogues of the Brownian CRT.
+With our techniques one could further consider more general classes of \emph{continuum fragmentation trees}, including the \emph{alpha-gamma models} \cite{CFW} or a two-parameter Poisson--Dirichlet family \cite{HPW}.
+In Section~\ref{sec:trees}, we give an example of a Markov chain related to random trees that converges to our nested SSIP-evolutions.